 As I just said a few seconds ago.
 If you are not scared to do something you are not learning anything.
 If you are comfortable with how things are going something is wrong.
 Get out of your comfort zone.
 When you are older you will be playing the “What If” game with yourself.
 No one wants to do that.
-Even if you just push yourself a little bit, its better than nothing.
+Even if you just push yourself a little bit, it’s better than nothing.

 26. Say yes more.

-The first 6 years of my relationship with Mike was spent telling him “NO”.
+The first 6 years of my relationship with Mike were spent telling him “NO”.
 No, we can’t buy that video game, no we can’t go to that baseball game, No we can’t take a vacation.
 Once I started saying yes and knowing that the world would not fall apart if I did.
 I knew that we would work everything out after.
 That is when the universe changed for us.

-Since I said Yes we took a vacation to Massachusetts, camped in New Hampshire, search for moose in Maine.
+Since I said Yes we took a vacation to Massachusetts, camped in New Hampshire, and search for moose in Maine.
 We have gone to many ICP concerts, Drove to Key West and back in 24 hours.
 We have done so much and the world did not fall apart.